Note that the following is the Constitution as approved in 2015.

 1971.
 In addition, interim constitutions may be accessed by Council members through the file management system.

-Paragraphs in red denote those altered in 2011 from the previous version (2009).
+Paragraphs in red denote those altered since 2009.

 The Society (formerly known as The British Rheologists Club) shall be

 called The British Society of Rheology.

 The objects of the Society shall be the promotion of scientific inquiry

 and the diffusion to the public of knowledge connected with the

 advancement of pure and applied rheology defined as the science of the

 In furtherance of the objects herein before defined the Society

 purchase or otherwise acquire or procure to be written and print